digital-asset/docs.daml.com/docs/2.8.0/docs/daml-finance/tutorials/lifecycling/fixed-rate-bond.rst

 - A system is down when the coupon should be processed.
 Processing it the next day is difficult if ledger time is automatically used.
+- A global ledger containing trades from regions in different time zones may require flexibility regarding when, in relation to ledger time, to process coupons and other events.
 - The coupon payment depends on market data, which the data provider occasionally provides with a delay.
-Retroactively processing this is simpler if the lifecycler can provide the today date.
+Retroactively processing this is simpler if the lifecycler can provide the *today* date.

 Now, we have what we need to actually lifecycle the bond.
 The ``Evolve`` choice of the lifecycle rule is exercised to process the time event: